-It's easy when we're first attracted to someone, to let ourselves imagine them as that perfect person we'd always hoped we'd meet one day.
-Growing up in a culture where love is over-idealized in movies, fairytales and music, it's no surprise that we often let our imaginations eclipse the reality - that love is only one important ingredient in a successful relationship.
+It’s easy when we’re first attracted to someone, to let ourselves imagine them as that perfect person we’d always hoped we’d meet and have a relationship with one day.
+Growing up in a culture where love is over-idealized in movies, fairytales and music, it’s no surprise that we often let our imaginations eclipse the reality – that love is only one important ingredient in a successful relationship.
 Our emotional backgrounds, our culture, and our personal expectations all play a large part in the success of our relationships, whether we care to admit it or not.
-So what can we do to make sure our relationship is headed where we want it to go, and that we don't get too attached prior to finding out our differences are insurmountable?
+So what can we do to make sure our relationship is headed where we want it to go, and that we don’t get too attached prior to finding out our differences are insurmountable?

 The 5 Important Discussions